Odoriba Station

 Odoriba Station (踊場駅, Odoriba-eki) is an underground metro station located in Izumi-ku, Yokohama, Kanagawa, Japan operated by the Yokohama Municipal Subway’s Blue Line (Line 1).
 It is 5.7 kilometers from the terminus of the Blue Line at Shōnandai Station.
-"Odoriba"(It means "Dance place" in Japanese language) is unofficial place name, it is named from folklore in Totsuka-juku "Cats' dance place".
+"Odoriba"(It means "Dance place" in Japanese) is an unofficial place name, it is named after folklore in Totsuka-juku "Cats' dance place".